bdamon/MuscleDTI_Toolbox/README.md

 5) In MATLAB, add a search path to the folders with the toolbox's custom functions.
 There are separate folders for pre-processing and fiber tractography functions.
 You may wish to rename the folders or even combine all functions into a single folder.

 ## 7. Becoming a MuscleDTI_Toolbox Contributor
-We encourage users members to contribute to and improve the MuscleDTI_Toolbox, allowing the software to become a useful and robust tool for muscle research.
+We encourage users  to contribute to and improve the MuscleDTI_Toolbox and become part of our community.
+Together, we can make the software into a useful and robust tool for muscle research.
 Whether you are a coding wizard or someone who has never opened MATLAB before this project, we can use your help.
 Here are a few ways how you can get involved:

 ### A. Do you like to code?
 * Fork the repository through GitHub.